murillo94/storeen/README.md

 > WIP

-**Storeen** is a admin application with your own design system and component library in a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) comprised of modern, responsive, living components.
+**Storeen** is a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) real application with your own design system and component library in comprised of modern, responsive, living components.

-The storeen frontend structure was designed to try implents all the pages application within design system in the same repo.
+The storeen frontend structure was designed to try use shared code in all the application pages taking the design system into consideration.

 ## Usage